5l1v3r1/westgridpythonexample/README.md

 ## Running & Specifying Job Parameters

+The following sections outline basic running of a job as well as specifying job parameters.

+### Running a job
 To run the example job use the following command
 ```
 qsub batchjob.pbs
 ```

+### Specifying parameters

 To specify the timeout period (default 3 hours), memory used, and number of processors use the following command:
 ```